metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO:
+  if enemy in windup for a fast attack, trigger roll early from windup alert, instead of prehurtbox alert
-  conserve more stamina when attacking desicion. should check enemy weapon speed, take into acound when deterrmining if roll or reverse roll bs. read enemy animaiton type id when in backstab
+    should check enemy weapon speed, take into acound when deterrmining if roll or reverse roll bs.

+  conserve more stamina when attacking desicion. read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess
   [TOP priority] should attack even when enemy attacking, just determine their direciton and attack to their side or behind.